openpnp/openpnp/ReferencePushPullFeeder.md

 For computer vision to work reliably, it is recommended to have a contrasting background behind the tape's sprocket holes.
 For best robustness use a vivid (i.e. high saturation) color, like the "green screen" that is used in movie special effects.
 The color-screening method works across a large range of brightnesses, even in difficult lighting/shadow situations.
 The ReferencePushPullFeeder comes with a default vision pipeline that is optimized for a green-yello-orange-red range of screening colors out of the box.
 However, the vision process is very flexible and also works with any custom sprocket hole detection method and many pipeline result types.
 So if your machine has a monochrome camera or non-color background, don't give up yet (you need to edit the vision pipeline, though).

-For a very quick setup, just move your camera to over the pick location and press the Auto-Setup button.
+For a very quick setup, just move your camera center roughly over the pick location and press the Auto-Setup button.
 ![Auto-Setup](https://user-images.githubusercontent.com/9963310/94364461-aadd7a00-00c9-11eb-908c-ae259b719d84.png)
 If this is a 2mm pitch tape, choose the pick location closest to the tape reel, i.e. closest to where it is feeding from.
 You can also press the Preview Vision Features button to check first.